jmeaster1/Flak/README.md

 * CSS
 * Bootstrap

+##### Additionally, we utilized a little bit of:
+* Javascript
+* jQuery

-##### In addition, we used Agile project management methodologies that allowed us to work creatively and effectively while increasing our productivity.
+##### We used Agile project management methodologies that allowed us to work creatively and effectively while increasing our productivity.

 ### Description
 FLAK is a full-stack web application designed to help people involved in a common task to achieve their goals.